Waste Reduction: Waste Prevention World

 Make computer files, not paper files when possible.
 If you have not explored computer alternatives to paper in a couple years, then you really have a lot of catching up to do.
 Numerous free or inexpensive software programs, such as Stickies or NoteWhen can reduce or eliminate the need for sticky notes and note pads.
 These programs, as well as most electronic calendars and task lists, can be set to remind you of some event or task with a special message at any time in the future.
-Small handheld computers, such as the Zire sold by palmOne, the iPaq sold by HP, and all the others models and brands are especially good for reminding, note taking, calendar scheduling, and other paper-consuming tasks.

 Recent advances in computer software make it easy to create documents that are encrypted, password protected, and safe from either unauthorized access or alteration.
 This can be done with very sophisticated free and low cost software.
 Electronic signatures are widely accepted and legally binding.
 Over the long run, electronic files save floor and file space.
 In most cases electronic documents are safer than paper.
 Backup copies can be easily transferred to high capacity low cost removable media, such as compact discs or removable hard drives, and stored off-site.
 Backups can also be transferred over secure internet connections for off-site storage.
 You never need to loose documents to fire or flood or theft.